fssrepository/myscoutee-old/README.md

 # myscoutee

-Licence is BSD. (only one thing, i ask for, just notify me about your website, that my effort was not wasted) It's benefitial to fork instead of clone to track down the variations.

-I) The reason why i make this project public, beacuse of my tricky situation, i can't continue, but I strongly believe that project can make the world a better place.
-(lots of refactoring, lots of technology upgrade, cleanup and many more etc., it was also up and running on domain myscoutee.com, and has promo videos under docs/videos)

-I try to fix the UI for the time being to ease the understanding.
-Server side has lots of very detailed tests.
-Naturally a project like that never can be finished, however MVP is almost finished with some issues (either on UI or server side).

-II) I don't want to try to explain the whole functionality, but I tried to open a world for you about the possibilities:

 1) The project aim is to create fairness into the dating world, which makes less exhaustive experience in both end.
    It's not a typical dating site, as even job site or any other site can use the algorithm and technic.
    (even in this project you can rate for events, not only for people)